imranbadshah/render-trees-as-component-ts/README.md

 Drag and drop you input _JSON_ file with the tree (this can be _any_ data as long as it has an `id` and nested `children`).

+### Identifying children

+Children can be either identified by a string or a function that is passed to the `convertToTreeData` function.

+> Upcoming: Allow the user to enter the string from the UI or request the devs to write a function (to prevent code-injection)

 ## Preview

 <picture>